 To remove the headlight cover you will need a small screwdriver, and it will need extreme care to avoid dropping and breaking the glass any more than it already has been.

-Having removed the headlight cover, take it to a bucket of water (or a sink), and fill it with water.
+Having removed the headlight cover, take it to a bucket of water (or a sink), and fill the light with water.
 If there is any damage to the headlight itself you will see the water escaping through the affected area.

 Step 3: Empty all of the water and dry your headlights